Should your kids leave the family business before they lead?

 Navigating the evolution from owning a firm to owning a portfolio is doable, but difficult.
 There are no easy answers.
 The transition process in itself can lead to quite significant value losses for the owning family – or it may save the family from long-term value destruction, even ruin.

-Emeritus Professor of Strategy and Honorary President of IMD.
+Professor Emeritus of Strategy and Honorary President

 Peter Lorange is Emeritus Professor of Strategy and Honorary President of IMD.
 He served as the President and Professor of Strategy for IMD and has held the Nestlé Chair for Strategy and the Kristian Gerhard Jebsen Chair for International Shipping.
 His areas of interest includes global strategic management, strategic planning, and entrepreneurship for growth.
 He has written or edited more than 30 books and 120 articles on multinational management, planning processes, and internally generated growth processes.

-September 12, 2025 • by Alfredo De Massis in Family business
+July 28, 2026 • by Alfredo De Massis in Family business

 Explore first person business intelligence from top minds curated for a global executive audience